Skip to main content

 Is Hospes Palacio del Bailio worth the price?

-For architecture alone, yes — it is one of the most historically extraordinary hotels in Spain.
-The Roman mosaics under the restaurant floor and the spa in restored Roman baths are genuine, not decorative.
-Rates typically run €250–500 per night depending on season; the pool garden and five patios justify the premium for a one-off stay.
+For architecture alone, yes.
+Few hotels in Spain have Roman mosaics under the restaurant floor and a spa in restored Roman baths that are actually from the 1st century.
+Rates typically run €250–500 per night depending on season; the pool garden and five patios justify it for a one-off stay.

 Are boutique hotels in Córdoba's Judería expensive?